LNayana/MindValley-Westeros.github.io/README.md

 # MindValley-Westeros.github.io
-To create a new web application as a part of MindValley assessment using HTML, CSS and React.Js.
+<b>Task:-</b> To create a new web application as a part of MindValley assessment using HTML, CSS and React.Js.

 This repository contains the Westeros web application developed as a part of Mind Valley assessment.

-Setps to open the web page on browser?
+<b>Setps to open the web page on browser?</b>
 1. Clone the current repository at any specific location on your computer.
 2. Open Terminal (for mac) or command prompt (for windows).
 3. Set the path to your project folder location.